mojo0243/OsoConMigoV2/README.md

 #### TO DO

-1. Add Fix r6400 TLS handshake issue

-2. Add database column that indicates bool value for files.
+1. Add database column that indicates bool value for files.

-3. Write files pulled to out folder instead of database.  based on bool value.
+2. Write files pulled to out folder instead of database.  based on bool value.
 Preserve pull path

-4. Add shell feature to dump client results and commands to disk

-5. Add shell command to wipe database

-6. Add a scheduler option to run recuring commands at a given interval
+3. Add a scheduler option to run recuring commands at a given interval

-7. Add a default option for commands for first check in from clients